AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/tutorials/authenticate_to_acp_tutorial/authenticate_to_acp_tutorial.md

 ### 2.1.
 Prerequisites
 * A registered Adobe ID account
-* Administrative Rights for a IMS Organization
+* the Adobe ID account must have been added to an Organization with access to "Adobe Cloud Platform"
-* User of an IMS Organization
+* Administrative Rights (System Administrator) for an IMS Organization

 #### 2.1.1 A registered Adobe ID account

-Account can be created with the following steps:
+If you don't have an Adobe ID yet, you can create one with the following steps:

 1. Navigate to [Adobe Console](https://console.adobe.io)
 2. Click on the *Get an Adobe ID* link